 Performance

-RaiSim v1.1 brings a totally new simulation scheme.
-Older versions of RaiSim (and other simulators like MuJoCo according to its doc) use the following computation scheme for the articulated system forward dynamics.
+RaiSim v2.0.0 introduces a novel simulation scheme.
+Previous versions of RaiSim (as well as other simulators such as MuJoCo, according to their documentation) utilize the following computation scheme for the forward dynamics of articulated systems:

 • Composite Rigid Body Algorithm (CRBA)

-These algorithms are very efficient in computing the forward dynamics.
-However, there is a faster alternative: Articulated Body Algorithm (ABA).
-ABA skips the computation of the mass matrix and directly computes the generalized acceleration.
-Consequently, it outperforms the CRBA+RNE+Cholesky (CRC) combination by a fairly big margin.
+These algorithms are highly efficient for computing forward dynamics.
+However, a more efficient alternative exists: the Articulated Body Algorithm (ABA).
+ABA bypasses the explicit computation of the mass matrix, directly calculating the generalized acceleration.
+Consequently, it significantly outperforms the CRBA+RNE+Cholesky (CRC) combination.

-The computational complexity of the CRC is O(n^3), n being the degree of freedom (search for “the big O notation” in wikipedia if you don’t know what it is).
-This means that the computational cost increases cubic to the degree of freedom of the system.
-The computational cost of the ABA is O(n).
-Therefore, the ABA is much more efficient than the CRC for high-degree-of-freedom systems.
+The computational complexity of the CRC method is O(n^3), where n represents the number of degrees of freedom.
+This implies that the computational cost scales cubically with the degrees of freedom.
+In contrast, the computational complexity of the ABA is O(n).
+Thus, the ABA offers superior efficiency compared to the CRC for high-degree-of-freedom systems.

 1. Collision detection: O(n^2)